wmbenedetto/DropletJS.Class/README.md

 # You stay classy, JavaScript

-Ron.js is a simple implementation of classical inheritance for JavaScript.
+DropletJS.Class is a simple implementation of classical inheritance for JavaScript.
 It allows you to extend classes and implement simple interfaces.

 ## Usage

 ### Creating a class

-To create a new class, simply call Ron.create() and pass it an object literal containing the class properties and methods.
+To create a new class, simply call DropletJS.Class.create() and pass it an object literal containing the class properties and methods.

 If you include an optional `construct` method, it will automatically be called when the class is instantiated.